ScilifelabDataCentre/data.scilifelab.se/CONTRIBUTING.md

 - All file names must be in lower case and follow the convention `file_name.md` to separate the words.

-- We expect all contributors to have tested their changes/additions before making a pull request to the develop branch.
+- We expect all contributors to have manually tested their changes/additions before making a pull request to the develop branch.

 - Every change/addition should come via a pull request to the develop branch on GitHub.